 - Activity cancellations requiring refunds or rescheduling through GetYourGuide

-A study by the Federal Highway Administration found that weather-related delays cost the trucking industry over $3.5 billion annually, with the Northeast corridor representing a significant portion of those losses due to winter weather impacts.
-According to Federal Highway Administration data, the average weather delay on the I-95 NYC to Philadelphia route costs commercial carriers $150-300 per incident in fuel, driver time, and schedule disruption.
+A study by the Federal Highway Administration found that weather-related delays cost the trucking industry over $3.5 billion annually, with the Northeast corridor representing a significant portion due to winter weather.
+According to Federal Highway Administration data, the average weather delay on the I-95 NYC to Philadelphia route costs commercial carriers $150-300 per incident.
+The cost of delaying travel is always less than the potential cost of an accident.

 Technology Integration: Using RoutePredict for Weather-Optimized Travel